isovera/isovera.github.io/drupal-design-guide/index.md

 ## TL;DR

 1. Collaboration and feedback channels: Slack, Google Hangouts
-1. Planning and scheduling: Google Calendar, Basecamp and Github Milestones
+1. Planning and scheduling: Google Calendar, Basecamp and GitHub Milestones
-1. User stories: Github issues
+1. User stories: GitHub issues
 1. Use real content and design for both common cases and edge cases
 1. Never introduce features or unusual structures in Photoshop comps.
 Provide lo-fi wireframes and sketches.
 1. Design to accommodate older displays, visual disabilities and keyboard navigation